willardharris/balena-ads-b/README.md

 ### Alternative A: Port an existing Plane Finder receiver
 If you have previously set up a Plane Finder receiver and want to port it to balena, you only have to do the following steps:

  1. Head back to the balena dashboard and your device's page.
-Click on the *Device Variables*-button – *Vx*.
+Click on the *Device Variables*-button.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of your existing Plane Finder key, e.g. `7e3q8n45wq369`.
 You can find your key at Plane Finder's *[Your Receivers](https://planefinder.net/account/receivers)* page.
- 2. On your device's page in the balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.
+ 2. On your device's page in the balena dashboard, restart the *planefinder* service under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new Plane Finder receiver
 If you have not previously set up a Plane Finder receiver that you want to reuse, do the following steps: